02aurellia/Android-Testing-Java/README.md

 # QA Engineer Portfolio

 ## Introduction
 Welcome to my QA Engineer portfolio!
-I am Aurellia Az Zahra Ugan, a passionate QA engineer with expertise in Selenium Java.
+I am Aurellia Az Zahra Ugan, a passionate QA engineer with expertise in Cucumber Java.

 ## Projects

-### Magento: E-commerce Website Testing
+### Magento: Mobile Testing

 ### Overview

-This project focuses on the comprehensive testing of an e-commerce website with the goal of ensuring a seamless and error-free online shopping experience for end-users.
-The primary objectives are to identify and address potential defects, verify the correct functionality of critical features, and contribute to the overall enhancement of the website's quality.
+This project focuses on the comprehensive testing of an testing with the goal of ensuring a seamless and error-free CRUD form for end-users.
+The primary objectives are to identify and address potential defects, verify the correct functionality of critical features, and contribute to the overall enhancement of the mobile app quality.

 ### Project Details